Guides

 }

-It's also easy to implement the Leveler interface through the Level type as shown below (since Level itself implements Leveler):
+It's easy to implement this interface through the Level type shown below (since Level itself implements Leveler):

 const (